East African Community: Rumours of DRC exit

 At the 24th Ordinary Summit held in November 2024, Congolese President Felix Tshisekedi, expected to take over as Summit Chairperson, neither attended nor sent a representative, with Kenyan President William Ruto elected to the position instead.
 This follows a series of absences by Tshisekedi, including the 23rd Extraordinary Summit, held on 7 June 2024 to appoint Veronica Mueni Nduva as Secretary General.
 Insiders at the Secretariat have stated that the DRC rarely takes part in meetings and as of 22 June 2024, the DRC has yet to align its legal instruments with the EAC as per the treaty.
 The DRC has implemented free movement of people however otherwise has not integrated to the extent the other member states have.
 The DRC is required to remit money yearly to the EAC as part of its membership; however, despite accessing in 2019, it had failed to remit a cent until 2024 when it remitted US$1 million to the EAC.
 The DRC still owes a total of US$20.7 million.

-Analysts have suggested that the DRC’s continued absence is a boycott in response to Kenyan President William Ruto’s stance on the M23 conflict.
+Analysts have suggested that the DRC's continued absence is a boycott in response to Kenyan President William Ruto's stance on the M23 conflict.
 At a summit discussion on if the M23 were Rwandan or Congolese.
-Ruto said “the DRC told us: ‘They are Congolese.’
+Ruto said "the DRC told us: 'They are Congolese'.
 End of the debate.
 If they are Congolese, how does this become a Rwandan problem?
-How does this become a Kagame problem?”
+How does this become a Kagame problem?".

-Former Foreign Minister of the DRC Christophe Lutundula said the DRC strategy was “to join the Eastern bloc, of course for regional integration and economic reasons, but also to better plead the Congo’s security cause, where Rwanda is making its voice heard,” suggesting that EAC accession to the EAC was in large part due to counteracting Rwanda's influence in the bloc.
+Former Foreign Minister of the DRC Christophe Lutundula said the DRC strategy was "to join the Eastern bloc, of course for regional integration and economic reasons, but also to better plead the Congo's security cause, where Rwanda is making its voice heard", suggesting that DRC accession to the EAC was in large part due to counteracting Rwanda's influence in the bloc.
 Congolese legislators in the EALA said the DRC was not considering quitting the EAC, but that the decision was up to President Tshisekedi.